wp-plugins/mytube/readme.txt

 * Light weight Plugin for displaying your PlayList Video
 * Responsive design
 * Using Shortcode display data in POST, PAGE, Widget, and also in your php file.
+* Override facilty

+= Override Method =

+* To override MyTube plugin, Copy "mytube override" folder from mytube plugin folder and Paste it your theme folder and then change on it with your requirement.

 = Short Code List =